 Urination and defecation difficulties are a major consideration in caring for dogs with DM.
 Difficulties dealing with these challenges leads most owners of large-breed DM dogs to have them euthanized within 18 months.
 Smaller breeds are more easily managed for longer periods of time.

-Lumbosacral Disease Pain and Weakness in Hind Limbs
+Lumbosacral Disease Pain and Back Leg Weakness

 Also known as cauda equina syndrome, lumbosacral stenosis, lumbosacral instability, this disease affects the space between the last vertebrae and the sacrum.
-If you’re looking at a dog, the lumbosacral (LS) area is in his lower back, just behind the two pelvic bones the stand out in that area.
+If you’re looking at a dog, the lumbosacral (LS) area is in his lower back, just behind the two pelvic bones that stand out in that area.
 Instability in this area leads to abnormal movement of the bones and pinched nerves.